Electrocardiogram Test (ECG)

 How do you prepare for an ECG?

 There is nothing specifically required for you to do to prepare for an ECG test.
-However often healthcare providers will advise against having caffeine prior to the test to avoid it impacting the results.
+However often healthcare providers will often advise against having caffeine prior to the test to avoid it impacting the results.

 What do you wear for an ECG?